4o4R/gymnasticonV2/docs/build-sd-image.md

    ```bash
    docker info
    ```
    If this fails, start Docker Desktop in Windows and retry.
+Or if you have tried to build before, Docker may have an old container.
+Try to remove it:
+    ```bash
+   docker ps -a | grep pigen_work   # optional: confirm it exists
+   docker rm -v pigen_work          # drop the stopped container and scratch volumes
+    ```

-3. From the repository root, launch the build helper:
+4. From the repository root, launch the build helper:
    ```bash
    cd ~/gymnasticonV2
    bash scripts/build-pi-image.sh